ANET is 27% below fair value and in buy zone. Consider adding to your position.

 Competitors: Cisco Systems (CSCO), Juniper Networks (JNPR)

-Disruption: Medium due to evolving technology cycles and competitive pressures in cloud networking.
+Disruption: Medium due to rapid technology cycles and competitive pressure in high-speed networking.

 QuantHub Research